syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/convert-word-document-to-markdown-in-csharp.md

 ### Code blocks

-The Essential DocIO supports two types of code blocks in Word to Markdown conversion.
+The Essential&reg; DocIO supports two types of code blocks in Word to Markdown conversion.

 * Indented code block: Set the paragraph style as “IndentedCode.”
 * Fenced code block: Set the paragraph style as “FencedCode.”